Canon T1i vs Nikon D3500

 |Notes: *) Information refers to the mechanical shutter, unless the camera only has an electronic one.|

 The T1i writes its imaging data to SDHC cards, while the D3500 uses SDXC cards.
 The D3500 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the T1i cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T1i and Nikon D3500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The D3500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the T1i has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T1i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T1i was succeeded by the Canon T2i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.